iansinnott/eslint-config-zen/README.md

 If you haven't checked out [Yarn][] yet I would highly recommended, but this config works perfectly with NPM:

 ```
-npm install --save-dev eslint eslint-config-iansinnott eslint-plugin-react eslint-plugin-flowtype babel-eslint
+npm install --save-dev eslint eslint-config-zen eslint-plugin-react eslint-plugin-flowtype babel-eslint
 ```

-Then create a new `.eslintrc` which extends trustar:
+Then create a new `.eslintrc` which extends eslint-config-zen:

 ```
 {
-  "extends": ["iansinnott"]
+  "extends": ["zen"]
 }
 ```